Loading lesson…

 The big idea: smart lists save trips and steps by knowing the store.
 The choices on the list are still yours.

-What is the core idea behind "A Shopping List That Knows the Store"?
+What is the main idea of "A Shopping List That Knows the Store"?

-Which best describes the scope of "A Shopping List That Knows the Store"?
+Which action would help you apply "A Shopping List That Knows the Store" responsibly?